"What are beta blockers?

 |Central Nervous System|

-Dyspnea and fatigue were also reported in these studies, but the rates were equal or greater in patients who received placebo.
+Dyspnea and fatigue were also reported in these trials, but the rates were equal or greater in subjects who received placebo.

-The following adverse events not described above were reported as possibly or probably related to COREG (carvedilol) in worldwide open or controlled trials with COREG (carvedilol) in patients with hypertension or heart failure.
+The following adverse events not described above were reported as possibly or probably related to COREG in worldwide open or controlled trials with COREG in subjects with hypertension or heart failure.

 Cardiovascular: Peripheral ischemia, tachycardia.